Glasnevin: Met Éireann

-In 1975 the new headquarters of Met Éireann, the Irish Meteorological Office, designed by Liam McCormick, opened on Glasnevin Hill, on the site of a former juvenile detention centre, Marlborough House.
-The Met Éireann building is a pyramidal shape and was originally to be covered in Welsh Slate, however, an indigenous material was deemed more appropriate, and the selected Irish stone curled and had to be replaced by metal sheeting.
-It is recognised as one of the most significant buildings to be erected in Dublin in the 1970s.
+In 1979 the new headquarters of Met Éireann, the Irish Meteorological Office, designed by Liam McCormick, opened on Glasnevin Hill, on the site of a former juvenile detention centre, Marlborough House.
+The Met Éireann building is a pyramidal shape and was originally to be covered in blue slate, however, an indigenous material was deemed more appropriate, and the selected Irish stone failed and had to be replaced by metal sheeting.